 Fellowships, Housing, and Meals

 The Mission has established Fellowship Programs with certain Catholic Colleges and Universities that provide funding for the housing and living expenses for a mutually-agreed upon student or recent graduate to serve as fellows for a semester or for an academic year at the Mission.
 Such arrangements have worked out very well for the interns, Mission and colleges/universities and the Mission is always interested in expanding such relationships with participating Catholic colleges and universities.
-Otherwise, the internship is unpaid with interns responsible for making their own housing arrangements, covering their travel to and from New York, and other expenses, with the exception of a reimbursement for travel to and from the Mission Office each day from their residence and the daily staff lunch offered at the Mission at 1:15 pm.
+Otherwise, the internship is unpaid with interns responsible for making their own housing arrangements, covering their travel to and from New York, and other expenses, with the exception of a reimbursement for travel to and from the Mission Office each day and the daily staff lunch offered at the Mission at 1:15 pm.
 The Mission is normally able to help arrange housing at a Catholic parish a short distance from the Mission in terms of commuting time for $500 a month should an intern desire.
 Applicants who would need assistance paying for housing are still encouraged to apply, making note of the need, but grant assistance for housing would normally only be given in exceptional circumstances.

 Further Inquiries and questions